- Build a talent pool in 1 click

 Make sure there aren’t any shadows or glare on your camera lens – this will cause poor lighting and bad image quality.
 Additionally, try recording in a professional setting to avoid distractions that may throw the candidate off-guard.

-While asynchronous video interviews have revolutionized the hiring process, there are certain limitations to it.
+While asynchronous interviews have revolutionized the hiring process, there are certain limitations to it.
 For a technical job, it’s difficult to determine the candidate’s skillset using a video interview alone.
 Therefore, employers incorporate skill assessment tests in the hiring process.

 Skill tests offer meaningful insight into candidates’ practical abilities.
 They also improve your hiring process by acting as a filter, ensuring only the top-performers are shortlisted.